g4brielvs/g4brielvs/README.md

 ## 🔍 **On GitHub**:

-Here I share a non-exaustive list of my experiments, projects, and tools aimed at advancing geospatial analysis and its application in addressing global challenges.
+Here I share a non-exaustive list of my contributions, experiments, projects, and tools aimed at advancing geospatial analysis and its application in addressing global challenges.
 Feel free to explore, collaborate, and innovate together!

 - [worldbank](https://github.com/worldbank)
 - [worldbank/blackmarblepy](https://worldbank.github.io/blackmarblepy)